 Ways to Help

-Dedicated volunteers are at the heart and soul of the Iowa Raptor Project!
+Dedicated volunteers are at the heart and soul of IRP.
 Volunteers are crucial to the care of our raptors and help support our educational mission.
+We are not currently accepting new applications for volunteers.

 Help an Injured Bird

-If you find an injured raptor or other wildlife in need of assistance, please contact the licensed wildlife rehabilitator nearest you.
+We are not licensed rehabilitators and cannot accept injured wildlife.
+If you find an injured raptor or other wildlife in need of assistance, please contact the licensed wildlife rehabilitator nearest you:

 News